Funding opportunity

 Webinar for potential applicants

-We will hold a webinar on 26 June 2024.
-This will provide more information about the funding opportunity and a chance to ask questions.
+We held a webinar on 5 July 2024 that provided more information about the funding opportunity and offered a chance to ask questions.

 Research disruption due to COVID-19